sarah-litz/Simulation_Control/Control/README.md

     To add a new script, create a new file within the Scripts directory.

     To link your new script with the rest of the program, follow the marked (TODOs) that are in the Control/__main__.py file.

+## License

+Property of Donaldson Lab at the University of Colorado at Boulder